On the Complexity of Target Set Selection in Simple Geometric Networks: Introduction

 \subsubsection{Our Contribution}

-In this paper, we show that the \TSS problem is computationally hard even on very simple geometric graph classes.
-In particular, we show that \TSSshort is \NPc in the class of unit disk graphs even if the threshold function is bounded by a constant $c \geq 2$, is equal to majority, or is unanimous.
+In this paper, we further extend the complexity picture of \TSS problem and show that it is computationally hard even on very simple geometric graph classes.
+In particular, we show that \TSS is \NPc in the class of unit disk graphs even if the threshold function is bounded by a constant $c\geq 2$, is equal to majority, or is unanimous.
 Hence, we focus on the study of grid graphs, which is a subclass of unit disk graphs.
-For grid graphs, we show that \TSSshort is \NPc for constant and majority thresholds, while it is polynomial-time solvable for unanimous thresholds.
-Note that our results for constant thresholds establish a clear dichotomy between tractable and intractable subclasses of intersection graph classes, as \TSSshort is known to be solvable in polynomial time on interval graphs with constant thresholds~\citep{BessyEPR2019}.
-Moreover, we show that our problem is solvable in polynomial time on interval graphs even if the threshold function is unanimous.
-As a byproduct of our theorems we also obtain the full complexity picture of \TSSshort in the class of planar graphs.
-For an overview of our results, we refer the reader to \Cref{tbl:our_contribution}.
-We note that all \NPhness results hold even if the maximum degree of the input graph is at most $4$.
-Lastly, we provide an \NPhness proof for the general setting of \TSSshort when $t(v)\leq 2$ and $\Delta G \leq 3$.
+For grid graphs, we show that \TSS is \NPc for thresholds at most $2$ even when the maximum degree is at most~$3$.
+As a corollary, we show an \NPhness result for \TSSshort with majority thresholds for the class of grid graphs.
+Lastly, we give \NPhness results for the case when thresholds are set to a constant.
+We show that \TSS is \NPc in the class of unit disk graphs when $t(v)=2$ and $\Delta G \leq 4$.
+Note that our results for constant thresholds establish a clear dichotomy between tractable and intractable subclasses of geometric intersection graph classes, as \TSSshort is known to be solvable in polynomial time on interval graphs with constant thresholds~\citep{BessyEPR2019} and unanimous thresholds~\citep{Farber1982} (i.e. the \VC problem).
+As a byproduct of our theorems we also obtain the full complexity picture of \TSS in the class of planar graphs.
+We emphasize that most of our reductions yield a graph with very small maximum degree and unless $\P=\NP$ the maxium degree cannot be further reduced.
+For a graphical overview of our results we refer the reader to \Cref{tbl:our_contribution} and \Cref{fig:classes}.